rene78/BitcoinMythBusters/README.md

 **Rebuttal**
 ```
 Independent reports suggest that the illicit use of Bitcoin is not higher than in the traditional banking system.
-Like any useful technology Bitcoin can be used to do good or harm.
+Like any useful technology Bitcoin can be utilized to do good or harm.
 ```
 <details>